helium/HIP/0051-helium-dao.md

    Credit is added to an address’s subnetwork DC balance, it can be transferred to any other subnetwork DC balance on the L1.
 This is a notable change as today, Data Credits cannot be transferred once created.
-2. Mining rewards for hotspots in a given DNP are distributed in the corresponding DNT.
+2. Mining rewards for Hotspots in a given DNP are distributed in the corresponding DNT.
 We encourage wallet applications to offer an auto swap feature for miners so they can automatically swap their mined DNT for HNT if they choose to do so.
 3. DNTs can be traded on secondary markets but are redeemable for HNT as per the primary market